TedHusted/awake/awake.md/awake.md

 * Federal Bureau of Investigation, and
 * Department of Homeland Security.

-	“The DoD is a major contributor as it includes under its umbrella the National SecurityAgency, Defense Intelligence Agency, and Space Force, among others.”
+	“The DoD is a major contributor.
+It includes under its umbrella the National SecurityAgency, Defense Intelligence Agency, and Space Force, among others.”

-	Noah pauses and Liam asks, “For the in-person, do you go one day and then I go the next day.”
+	Noah pauses.
+Liam asks, “For the in-person, do you go one day and then I go the next day.”

 	“We can switch off or go together.
 We need to cover the weekends and holidays and find time to sharpen the saw.
 You can shadow me at first, and then we can decide.
 Yeah?”